codeforboston/finda/readme.md

 Once you have a service, upload all of the files to the root folder (sometimes referred to as just '/'), or upload the entire folder (you can delete the `examples` folder first) to the host and configure your domain name to point to that folder.

+## Development

+### Testing
+Finda comes with a small set of unittests that you can run with Karma.

+### Installing Karma
+    npm install -g karma

+### Running the tests
+    karma server # starts a server which automatically runs the tests